ImmrBhattarai/icecream-sales-azure/README.md

-# Ice Cream Sales Prediction with Azure Machine Learning
+# Ice Cream Sales Prediction with Azure Machine Learning | DIO Project

 Welcome to the Ice Cream Sales Prediction project!
 This portfolio project showcases how to leverage Azure Machine Learning (Azure ML) to build, track, and deploy a regression model.
 The model predicts daily ice cream sales based on the ambient temperature, enabling more efficient production planning and waste reduction.